 "Can you give tips on how to stay connected when you feel irritable?
 I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

-our child with impatience.
+child with impatience.
 We know what respect and compassion look like, but somehow we can’t find them at that moment.
-We might feel so fed up that
+We might feel so fed up that connecting

 Katherine's question shows that she already knows the answer for those irritable times: Re-connect with your child, so you're more emotionally generous